VinAIResearch/iFS-RCNN/README.md

 + For multiple running experiments, refer to [run_experiments.sh](run_experiments.sh) script

 + To aggregate results of multiple runs, refer to [aggregate_seeds.sh](aggregate_seeds.sh) script

+## Acknowledgments

+This repo is built upon [fsdet](https://github.com/ucbdrive/few-shot-object-detection)

+## Contacts

+If you have any questions or suggestions about this repo, please feel free to contact me (ducminhkhoi@gmail.com).